Tarsha Whitmore Shows Off Her Wild Side In Tiny Leopard-Print Bikini

 “Absolutely stunning The leopard print looks great on you,” a fourth fan wrote.

-It’s not unusual for Tarsha to wow her fans in a bikini.
-It seems bathing suits are one her favorite things to wear when it comes to what she shares on Instagram.
+It’s not unusual for Tarsha to wow her fans while rocking a bikini.
+It seems bathing suits are one of her favorite things to wear when it comes to what she shares on Instagram.
 But the beauty is not just about bikinis.
-Luckily for her fans, she likes to model all kinds of outfits that showcase her fabulous figure including lingerie and form-fitting dresses.
+Luckily for her fans, she likes to model all kinds of outfits that showcase her fabulous figure, including lingerie and form-fitting dresses.
 One of her more popular posts in recent days showed her looking incredible in a pink playsuit.